We've all experienced the situation where you are scrambling through your inbox to find a specific email on a project.

 What is an email thread?

-An email thread is a conversation that contains a sequence of messages and replies.
-Each new message is added to the end of the thread, allowing you to view the entire conversation between you and other participants.
-Email threads are a useful way to keep track of discussions and provide context for ongoing communication.
+An email thread is a conversation with a sequence of messages and replies.
+Each new message is added to the end of the thread, providing a complete history of the conversation.
+Email threads are useful to keep track of discussions and provide context for ongoing communication among participants.

-So, if you use an email thread, all recipients can see every reply sent to the original email in that thread, unless someone has excluded them from the conversation by hitting “reply” instead of “reply all”.
+So, if you use an email string or email thread, all recipients can see every reply sent to the original email in that thread, unless someone has excluded them from the conversation by hitting “reply” instead of “reply all”.

 An unthreaded email would look something like this 👇